ylogx/blog/_posts/2020-07-27-grpc-vs-http2-rest-protobuf-benchmark.md

 * For REST api, we can use: [serverless-artillery][serverless-artillery]
 * For gRPC, the current best is: [ghz][ghz]

+#### Code Setup

+##### Web Servers
+I will create three web servers:
+* HTTP/REST + JSON
+* HTTP2/REST + protobuf
+* gRPC

+All the web server code will be same and the only different will be the output serialization method and the transporting method used.
+I'll deploy these on a standard Google Cloud compute instance (equivalent of AWS EC2 instance).

+##### Client Code
+Since gRPC code is accessed using a client as a method, I will create a client to access this code.
+This setup will also depend on what each benchmarking tool allows e.g. serverless artillery makes direct HTTP calls, ghz must require some other setup TODO.

 [grpc-home]: https://grpc.io/
 [grpc-docs]: https://grpc.io/docs/